Medicare Part D Coverage

 Medicare Part D Coverage Gap

-During the Medicare Part D coverage gap phase, beneficiaries should keep a few things in mind.
+During the Part D coverage gap phase, beneficiaries should keep a few things in mind.

-If you’ve gone in the coverage gap your total drug cost met a specific amount ($3,820 in 2019 for most).
-Once you’re in this period your plan doesn’t cover the cost of prescription drugs.
+If you’ve gone into the coverage gap, your total drug cost met a specific amount.
+Once you’re in this period, your plan doesn’t cover the cost of prescription drugs.

 Luckily, due to health reform – federal discounts will help with these expenses during the donut hole.

 For the majority of brand-name drugs in 2019, a 75% discount by the drug manufacturer and the federal government.
 That leaves only 25% of the cost up to you, making prescriptions still affordable.

 Likewise, there’s a 63% discount for generic drugs; the beneficiary is responsible for the remaining 37% of the cost.

 Part D Donut Hole Closing up in 2020

 2020 brings even more savings for prescription drugs!
 The percentage of coverage gap savings will increase every year until 2020.